U

 What is the UK Dividend Allowance?

-The Dividend Allowance is £500 for both the 2025/26 and 2024/25 tax years.
-This means the first £500 of dividend income you receive each year is tax-free, regardless of your other income or tax band.
+The Dividend Allowance is £500 for 2026/27, 2025/26 and 2024/25.
+The first £500 of dividend income each year is tax-free regardless of your other income or tax band.
+It was £1,000 in 2023/24 and £2,000 up to 2022/23 — it has been cut sharply in recent years, so more small investors now pay dividend tax.

 What are the UK dividend tax rates?

-From 6 April 2026 (2026/27 tax year): 10.75% (Basic), 35.75% (Higher), 39.35% (Additional).
-For 2025/26 and 2024/25: 8.75%, 33.75%, 39.35%.
+From 6 April 2026 (2026/27 tax year) the rates are 10.75% (basic), 35.75% (higher), and 39.35% (additional).
+For 2025/26 and 2024/25 they were 8.75%, 33.75%, and 39.35%.
 The basic and higher rates rose 2 percentage points in the Autumn Budget 2025; the additional rate was unchanged.
-Dividend rates remain below the equivalent income tax rates because dividends are paid from profits already subject to Corporation Tax.
+Dividend rates sit below the equivalent income tax rates because dividends are paid from company profits that have already borne Corporation Tax.

 How does other income affect dividend tax?